 Peer-to-peer architecture is designed using a software program where every piece of the program performs their all instructions as both client and server along with similar responsibilities and capabilities.
 In other words, every peer plays the role of both client and server.

 There are 3 methods for establishing connectivity through a P2P network.
-Firstly, we can use a basic method i.e., to connect USB to make connections b/w two peers.
+Firstly, we can use a basic method i.e., to connect a USB to make connections b/w two peers.
 Either using copper wires to make connections.
-By Implementing Protocols which helps to control all connections between terminals of an intranet.
+Implementing Protocols that help to control all connections between terminals of an intranet.

 What makes peer-to-peer networks useful in the networking Domains?
 There can be many use cases where they are useful.
 Like for e.g.

-- Powerful Protection b/w computers with strong Network Security Software’s.
+- Powerful Protection b/w computers with strong Network Security Software.

 - Each peer or computer in a P2P network shares a part of its resources with other networked computers in that intranet.
 These resources may contain storage, bandwidth, and processing power.